smplusr/dotfiles-generic/README.md

 # [dotfiles-generic]
-A simpler configuration for alpine linux systems.
+A minimal Xorg based configuration for alpine linux systems.

 # Usage
 Running the 'startx' command will launch Mozilla Firefox at full screen.